RhesusP/dslr/README.md

 ### 1. **Which Hogwarts course has a homogeneous score distribution between all four houses?**

+The course with a homogeneous score distribution between all four houses is **Care of Magical Creatures**.
+The distribution of scores for this course is similar for all four houses.
+This indicates that students from different houses perform similarly in this subject (so this course is not a good predictor of the house).

 ### 2. **What are the two features that are similar ?**

 ### 3. **From this visualization, what features are you going to use for your logistic regression?**